Pakistan detains alleged 'dead' mastermind of 2008 Mumbai terror attacks Sajid Mir

 Who is Sajid Mir

-Mir served as a "handler" for David Headley and others who were directed to carry out actions relating to planning, preparing for, and carrying out terrorist attacks on behalf of the LeT.
+Mir served as a "handler" for David Headley and others who were directed to carry out actions relating to planning, preparing for, and carrying out terrorist attacks on behalf of the Lashkar-e-Taiba (LeT).

-Besides, Mir is responsible for attacks in about half a dozen other countries including the US, Australia, France, Denmark and the UK.
-The US State Department has even offered a reward of USD 5 million for information leading to the arrest and conviction of the most-wanted terrorist.
+Mir is responsible for attacks in about half a dozen other countries, including the US, Australia, France, Denmark and the UK.
+The US State Department has even offered a reward of $5 million for information leading to the arrest and conviction of the most-wanted terrorist.

 The FBI has listed the charges against Mir as conspiracy to injure property of foreign government, providing material support to terrorists, killing a citizen outside the US, aiding and abetting, and bombing of places of public use.